JesterXL/real-world-functional-programming-book/docs/part1/spot_the_impurities.md

 ## Random Noops

 When you see functions that don't return values, you'll start to immediately identify them as noops.
 As long as they're logging related, you can often let them go.
-However, other times, they'll be in amongst other functions, not classes, and your hair should stand on end:
+However, other times, they'll be in amongst other functions, not classes, and your hair should stand on end.
+Below is some Node.js code connecting to a Postegres database:

 ```javascript
 const getUsers = pg =>